AdrianaLatorreGit/javaScript-exercises/js-piano/README.md

-exercise to create new sound
+exercise to create new Audio

 <div align="center">
   <a href="https://piano-adrianalatorre.netlify.app/" target="_blank">Demo<a/>